KenKundert/emborg/doc/installing.rst

 **passcommand**

-An alternate to *passphrase*. *Borg* uses this command to access your passphrase.
+An alternate to *passphrase*. *Borg* runs this command to get your passphrase.

 **avendesora_account**

 Another alternative to *passphrase*.
-The name of the Avendesora account used to hold the passphrase for the encryption key.
-Use this as an alternative to *passphrase*.
-This keeps your passphrase out of your settings file, but requires that GPG agent be available and loaded with your private key.
+The name of the *Avendesora* account used to hold the passphrase for the encryption key.
+Using *Avendesora* keeps your passphrase out of your settings file, but requires that GPG agent be available and loaded with your private key.
 This is normal when running interactively.
 When running batch, say from *cron*, you can use the Linux *keychain* command to retain your GPG credentials for you.

 **src_dirs**